 Beyond Slacktivism: Samaritan and the Rise of App-tivism

 “Walk with, not by.”
 So goes the motto for Samaritan, a mobile app that helps users fight homelessness via direct, case-managed giving.
-It’s a slogan that eschews slacktivism for what might awkwardly be called “app-tivism”—the use of consumer apps to generate meaningful social action.
-More than just sharing news of a cause or signaling one’s…
+It’s a slogan that rejects slacktivism for what could be called “app-tivism”—the use of consumer apps to generate meaningful social action.
+More than just sharing news of a cause or signaling one’s ethos…

 So goes motto for Samaritan, a mobile app that helps users fight homelessness through direct, case-managed giving.

-It’s a slogan that eschews slacktivism for what might awkwardly be called “app-tivism”—the use of consumer apps to generate meaningful social action.
+It’s a slogan that rejects slacktivism for what could be called “app-tivism”—the use of consumer apps to generate meaningful social action.

-More than just sharing news of a cause or signaling one’s ethos with a digital signature—two hallmarks of slacktivism—app-tivism aspires to tangibility: money raised, lives changed.
+More than just sharing news of a cause or signaling one’s ethos with a digital signature—two hallmarks of slacktivism—app-tivism requires tangible action: money raised, lives changed.

 How Samaritan makes a difference.

-Samaritan deploys a story-driven app that feeds user donations and crowdsourced words of encouragement to people experiencing homelessness.
+Samaritan uses a story-driven app that feeds user donations and crowdsourced words of encouragement to people experiencing homelessness.
 A local social service provider works with the unhoused person to help them reach goals that will eventually get them off the street.